Growing Mushrooms: Getting Started

 King Stropharia, also known as Garden Giant and Wine Cap, is a hardwood chip loving mushroom that naturalizes easily in landscape mulch and gardens.
 It will not grow on conifer, so you will need fresh mushroom wood chips (from healthy trees and cut within a few weeks).

-You will need SAWDUST SPAWN for King Stropharia, and its as easy as mixing in the crumbled spawn into fresh wood chips (it helps to wet the chips first), and spread the spawn and chips into the landscape, between rows of vegetables, or top dress tree rings with the mixture to a depth of 3-8”.
+You will need SAWDUST SPAWN for King Stropharia, and it’s as easy as mixing in the crumbled spawn into fresh wood chips (it helps to wet the chips first), and spread the spawn and chips into the landscape, between rows of vegetables, or top dress tree rings with the mixture to a depth of 3-8”.

 Outdoors on Manure Compost – Almond Portabella (Agaricus subrufescens/A.blazei)